orestis-koutroumpas/Numerical-Solution-of-Schrodinger-Equation/README.md

 Before you begin, ensure you have met the following requirements:

 - **Python:** The program is written in Python.
 Ensure you have Python installed on your system.
+If not, you can download and install Python from [here](https://www.python.org/downloads/).

-- **Dependencies:** The Python libraries that are used in this project can be installed by running the following command:
+- **Dependencies:** The Python libraries used in this project are `numpy` and `matplotlib`.
+If you haven't installed them, you can do so by running the following command in your terminal:

   ```bash
   pip install -r requirements.txt